COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: Methodology

-To evaluate models on our minimal pairs, we compare their log-probabilities for the property-phrase---conditioned on the two concept noun-phrases (i.e. the context to its left) in a pair.
+To evaluate models on \comps{}, we compare their log-probabilities for the property phrase---conditioned on contexts (to the left) containing the positive and negative noun concepts.
 That is, we hold the property phrase constant, and compare across minimally differing conditions to evaluate the probability with which a property is attributed to each concept.
-For example, we score the stimuli in \compsbase{}, such as ``\textit{A dog can bark.}'' as:
+For example, we score stimuli in \compsbase{}, e.g., ``\textit{A dog can bark.}'' as:

-and its corresponding stimulus in \compswugs{}, ``\textit{A wug is a dog.
+its corresponding stimulus in \compswugs{}, ``\textit{A wug is a dog.
 Therefore, a wug can bark.}'' as:

+and similarly---assuming \textsc{cat} as the negative concept---the corresponding stimuli in our \compswugsdist{} subset, ``\textit{A wug is a dog.
+A dax is a cat.
+Therefore, a wug can bark.}'' as:\footnote{Here we show an example where the distractor is added \inbetween{} the context specifying the positive concept, and the queried property knowledge.}

-This approach is equivalent to the ``scoring by premise'' method \citep{holtzman-etal-2021-surface}, which leads to stable comparisons across items.
-Additionally, this also takes into account the potential noise due to frequency effects or tokenization differences, as discussed by \citet{misra2021typicality}.
+This approach to eliciting conditional LM judgments is equivalent to the ``scoring by premise'' method \citep{holtzman-etal-2021-surface}, which has been shown to result in stable comparisons across items.
+Additionally, this also takes into account the potential noise due to frequency effects or tokenization differences \citep{misra2021typicality}.
 Estimating these conditional log-probabilities using auto-regressive \plms{} can be directly computed in a left-to-right manner.
 For MLMs, we use their conditional pseudo-loglikelihoods \citep{salazar-etal-2020-masked} as a proxy for conditional log-probabilities.
-Based on this simple method of eliciting relative acceptability measures from \plms{}, we evaluate a model's accuracy on \comps{} as the percentage of times its log probability for a property is greater when conditioned on the positive---relative to the negative---concept, for all pairs.